Use of the ketogenic diet in “muscular” glycogenoses.

 Despite the currently proposed treatments, clinical observation of patients shows progressive deterioration with age.
 In the scientific literature, since the 1970s, there have been some reports of GSD V patients who have had significant clinical (improved exercise tolerance) and biochemical (very significant reduction in CPK) improvements following treatment with a high-fat/ketogenic diet.
 Even more reports concern GSD III, where a significant improvement in cardiomyopathy and exercise tolerance has been observed, along with a very clear reduction in muscle biochemical parameters.

 The most evident finding, from the point of view of managing GSD III patients treated with a high-fat/ketogenic diet, is that they can suspend the nightly meal and gradually reduce and then suspend the raw cornstarch because blood glucose remains constant even during an overnight fast of 8-10 hours.
 Recently, reviews have been published commenting on the possibility that excess sugars may be harmful in muscular glycogenoses and suggested considering treating patients with a high percentage of proteins and fats and reducing sugars as much as possible, especially simple ones.
+Although the reports in the literature always concern one or more case reports, reassessing them all together, these cases constitute good evidence of the effectiveness of the high-fat/ketogenic diet in muscular glycogenoses.
+The purpose of the diet is to ensure that the patient always has ketones available as an alternative energy source to glucose.
+In this sense, synthetic ketone bodies have been administered to patients, but this is not a sustainable long-term treatment because synthetic ketone bodies have poor palatability.

 The ketogenic diet could also be prepared with only natural foods, choosing them from those with a low glycemic index.
 However, this would entail significant dietary restrictions that would ultimately make it difficult to maintain such a diet.
 Therefore, it is necessary for patients with muscular glycogenoses, who must follow the diet for life, to have the widest possible choice of ketogenic foods available to them to maintain a sufficiently varied diet that can be maintained long-term without difficulty.